NCAA Bracket Predictions 2019: Sleeper Teams Destined for Deep Runs

 Q1: 3-2, Q2: 2-3, Q3: 9-1, Q4: 13-0

-With four Quad 1 wins and a perfect 21-0 record in Quadrant 3 and 4 games against teams outside the top 90 in the NET, Utah State did what was necessary to emerge from the shadow of Nevada and make the Mountain West a legitimate two-bid league, even if they hadn't already punched their ticket by winning the conference tournament.
+With three Quad 1 wins and a perfect 21-0 record in Quadrant 3 and 4 games against teams outside the top 80 in the NET, Utah State did what was necessary to emerge from the shadow of Nevada and make the Mountain West a legitimate two-bid league, even if they hadn't already punched their ticket by winning the conference tournament.

 Aside from splitting the season series with the Wolfpack, the Aggies also scored an excellent neutral-site win over Saint Mary's.
 Even in losses to Houston and Arizona State, they kept things close and were by no means outmatched.

-Note: Editor’s note: Information in this piece has been updated to reflect seeding and region placement for each team.